complexitydev/KeReadProcessMemory/README.md

 # KeReadProcessMemory
 A lot of people suggest that you implement anti-debugging and memory protection into your application.
 People even go to the length of using callbacks to deny handle access to the process.
 All of these techniques are worthless with a bit of kernel code and reversing knowledge.

 For example, an anti-virus may attempt to use ObRegisterCallbacks in order to monitor everytime a new process is created, a handle, etc. None of that really matters when in kernel.
-However, the main drawback to this driver is that is visible in the loaded module list.
+However, the main drawback to this driver is that is visible in the loaded module list, which many anti-viruses now scan as part of their "rootkit" detection.
 Perhaps use Turla Driver Loader, which would require a few small tweaks to the driver.
 Be warned that when using TDL, SEH will no longer function.

+There is also the posibilty that the anti-virus may attempt a signature/pattern search in kernel memory.
+Not only is this stupid, but I'd avoid any anti-virus that threatens system stability.

 I'll keep working on this project.
 Eventually, I'll have a C# user-land counterpart to search a process for a pattern.
 Please note that this method of reading process memory defeats every known anti-cheat, anti-virus, anti-debugging, etc.